 Sources: Steve Hathaway for some records, Kent Heineman (“Armadillo Killer”) for several more.
 45cat.com for more than a label scan.
 Youtube was also of help.
 And many, many small facts from my own archives or direct from Internet.
 And a lot of work to set up this article, but this was a labor of love..

-Howdy folks, I am back from Corsica isle (“l’île de Beauté”) where I visited my girl friend and did help her to set up her fairytales’ exhibition before children.
+Howdy folks, I am back from Corsica isle (“l’île de Beauté”) where I visited my girl friend and did help her to set up her fairytales’ exhibition in front of children.
 While I was there I couldn’t get access to my files, thus not allowing to myself to set up early June fortnight’s favorites.

 The third compere was TOMMY DURDEN.
 He had a long story as steel player for Tex Ritter, and later for Johnny Cash, and composer (e.g. « Honey bop » for Wanda Jackson).
 In 1951 on the Sahul Kahal’s Freedom label out of Houston, Texas, he cut the great « Hula boogie » (# 5025).
 Later on, he had his own version of « Heartbreak hotel » (« Moods » LP, religious songs), before relocating in Michigan.
 He retired in the early ’90s.